 Benefits of Membership

-- Partnership.
-Second Harvest Food Bank of Northwest NC values the dedicated efforts of partner agency staff and volunteers to provide nutritional support to children, families, seniors and others in local communities across Northwest NC, and we want to help.Together, we can provide urgently needed food assistance to our neighbors in need, as we work to end hunger through combined education, outreach and advocacy efforts.
+Partnership.
+Second Harvest Food Bank of Northwest NC values the dedicated efforts of partner programs to provide nutritional support to children, families, seniors and others in their local communities, and we want to help.Together, we can provide urgently needed food assistance to our neighbors in need, as we work to end hunger through combined education, outreach and advocacy efforts.

-- A wide variety of surplus food and grocery products.
-Our partner agencies have access to a wide variety of quality food items donated by the retail grocery industry.
+Variety.
+Partner programs have access to a wide variety of quality food items donated by the retail grocery industry.
 These donations are supplemented by staple food items provided through the federal TEFAP program (The Emergency Food Assistance Program), various grant- and donor-funded food and produce purchase programs and community food drives.
-Many partner programs also choose to take advantage of Triad Community Kitchen's nutrient-dense, ready-to-heat meals.
-If your organization provides an emergency food program (Emergency Food Pantry, Soup Kitchen, Rescue Mission, etc) you’ll also have access to staple food items made possible through a grant from the NC General Assembly.
+Partner programs can also obtain nutrient-dense, ready-to-heat meals prepared by our Triad Community Kitchen Culinary Training program and participate in our Food Purchase Program.
+If your organization provides an emergency food program (Emergency Food Pantry, Soup Kitchen, Rescue Mission, etc.) you will also be able to obtain staple food items made available through State Awarded Money (SAM).

 Capacity Building: Second Harvest Food Bank is committed to being more than just a resource for food for our partner programs.
 Through a grants program and on-going training opportunities for partners, as well as support for your program's advocacy efforts, we aim to continuously strengthen our region's efforts to address the problem of hunger and support healthy communities.

 Rural Delivery.
 Partner agencies located in Alamance, Alexander, Alleghany, Ashe, Caldwell, Caswell, Iredell, Randolph, Rockingham, Surry, Wilkes and Watauga Counties may place orders using a Rural Delivery Order Form for delivery every two weeks.